Earthquake Safety and Property Due Diligence in Turkey 2026

 Frequently Asked Questions

-Is Istanbul safe for property investment given earthquake risk?
+Is İstanbul safe for property investment given earthquake risk?

-Istanbul carries significant seismic risk, but this can be effectively managed through proper building selection.
+İstanbul carries significant seismic risk, but this can be effectively managed through proper building selection.
 Post-2018 buildings on solid ground, designed and constructed under proper supervision, are engineered to withstand major earthquakes.
 The key is due diligence — not all buildings are equal.
 Working with a qualified attorney and structural engineer protects your investment.

 Can I find out the earthquake risk rating of a specific building?

-Istanbul Metropolitan Municipality has conducted assessments of thousands of buildings.
+İstanbul Metropolitan Municipality has conducted assessments of thousands of buildings.
 Results can be queried at the municipality’s urban transformation department.
 Additionally, the government’s AFAD (Disaster and Emergency Management Presidency) provides earthquake hazard maps showing expected ground motion levels for all areas of Turkey.

 What should I do if my building is damaged in an earthquake?